This is a required course as part of the bachelor IRO and as such has no specific entry requirements.

 Mode of instruction

-This course is taught through a combination of one weekly lecture and one weekly seminar.
-The lectures introduce students to statistical analysis and follow the course textbook.
+This course is taught through a combination of online weblectures, one weekly (online) Q&A lecture and one weekly seminar.
+The weblectures introduce students to statistical analysis and follow the course textbook.
 In seminars, students will familiarise themselves with SPSS and apply the concepts and methods taught in the lecture.
-These seminars will take place in computer rooms.
-Students are required to prepare assignments and submit these before class via Blackboard/Turnitin.
+These seminars will take place online.
+Students are required to prepare assignments and submit these before class via Brightspace.

 Please note: Students who have purchased Field, Andy (2013) Discovering Statistics using IBM SPSS Statistics (4th edition).
 London: Sage.
 ISBN: 1446249182 may use this version but need to check for changes.
 The exam will be based on the 5th edition.

-IBM SPSS Statistics 25.
-Students can access SPSS via the university computers.
-If you want to get a version for your laptop (with a student discount) you can do so via SURFspot.
-The newest version is version 26 but you can also use versions 23, 24 or 25.
-To prevent issues when installing SPSS on Mac: While there are generally few issues with installing and running SPSS on Windows, Mac users are advised to check the compatibility of their macOS version with SPSS before purchasing an SPSS version to prevent any issues.
-As of this month, Catalina (macOS 10.15) is out.
-According to the developer's website the current version of SPSS Statistics and Catalina are compatible.
-There is a hotfix for earlier versions available ( https://developer.ibm.com/predictiveanalytics/2019/10/08/spss-statistics-on-catalina-macos-10-15/ ).
-If you encounter any problems concerning installing the software, please get in contact with SURFspot.
+Please note: To prevent issues when installing SPSS on Mac: While there are generally few issues with installing and running SPSS on Windows, Mac users are advised to check the compatibility of their macOS version with SPSS before purchasing an SPSS version to prevent any issues (and to check whether a hotfix is available).
+In case of problems concerning installing the software, please get in contact with SURFspot.